Presentability and topoi in internal higher category theory: Introduction

-A notion of filteredness for internal categories in a $1$-topos was first defined and studied by Deligne in~\cite{SGA4}.
-This concept was used to define the notion of \emph{flat} functors, which play a prominent role in (the $1$-categorial version of) Diaconescu's theorem~\cite[\S~B3.2]{johnstone2002}.
-In parametrised higher category theory, Jay Shah developed a notion of parametrised filteredness, which he used to construct free cocompletions under filtered colimits in the parametrised setting~\cite{Shah2021}.
-Within the same framework, Kaif Hilman introduced and studied a notion of presentability~\cite{Hilman2022}.
+In parametrised higher category theory, Jay Shah developed a notion of parametrised filteredness, which he used to construct free cocompletions under filtered colimits in the parametrised setting~\cite{zbMATH07706485}.
+Within the same framework, Kaif Hilman introduced and studied a notion of presentability~\cite{hilman2022}.
 In particular, Hilman discussed parametrised accessibility, the adjoint functor theorem and tensor products of presentable parametrised $\infty$-categories.
-Lastly, we would like to mention the work of Ad\'amek-Borceux-Lack-Rosick\'y~\cite{Adamek2002} and Charles Rezk~\cite{Rezk2021} on the concept of accessibility relative to an arbitrary class of $1$-categories and $\infty$-categories, respectively.
+We would like to mention the work of Ad\'amek-Borceux-Lack-Rosick\'y~\cite{Adamek2002} and Charles Rezk~\cite{rezk2021} on the concept of accessibility relative to an arbitrary class of $1$-categories and $\infty$-categories, respectively.
 Their ideas substantially influenced our approach to internal accessibility and presentability.
+Moen's theorem, that can be thought of as a predecessor of Theorem~\ref{thm:D}, has been proven in the context of synthetic $ (\infty,1)$-category theory by Jonathan Weinberger in \cite{Weinberger2022}.
+Locally contractible geometric morphisms of $ \infty $-topoi were also introduced and studied, by Avraham Aizenbud and Shachar Carmeli in \cite{aizenbud2021relative} and by Marco Volpe in \cite{volpe2023operations}.